 1. Install Scanning Service

-Installing the Scan Service requires a Windows machine (with Windows 7 or higher) with Microsoft .NET 4.5 installed.
+Installing the Scan Service requires a Windows machine (recommended with Windows 10 or higher) with Microsoft .NET 4.5.2 installed.
 Running this via a virtual machine has not been tested and is thus, not supported.

 - Login to the machine as a local administrator.